kpage/gradle-docker-mariadb/README.md

-A test bed for using gradle to provision mariadb inside a docker container.
+A test bed for using gradle to manage mariadb inside a docker container.

+This is intended to be used for development environments where multiple developers want to run mariadb on their local workstations.

 Requirements: installation of docker 1.11 or later (Linux), not tested on Win/Mac.